anticomputer/ovpn-mode/README.md

 ## namespace integration

-This is currently in beta.
 By starting a configuration with `n` as opposed to `s` you will set up a dedicated network namespace for the openvpn instance to run inside of.
 Once this namespace is initialized, you can then use `x` to execute commands as a specified user from within that namespace.
 You can do this for multiple concurrent vpn connections, without affecting your existing main networking routes.
 I've had as many as 20 concurrent namespaced ovpn configurations running, without any issues.

 This is convenient to e.g. isolate a specific process to a certain vpn without having to do a bunch of routing.
 Personally I just spawn an xterm from a namespace and then do whatever I want for that specific vpn instance from that xterm (e.g. start rtorrent, an incognito browser session, etc.)

-Convenience commands are `X` to spawn an xterm inside the namespace as a specified user, and `C` to spawn an incognito Google Chrome session with some minor lock-down configurations enabled (e.g. --user-data-dir set to a temporary /dev/shm directory, plugins disabled, client side phishing callbacks disabled, etc.).
+Convenience commands are `T` to spawn a terminal inside the namespace as a specified user, and `B` to spawn a browser (by default an incognito Google Chrome session with some minor lock-down configurations enabled e.g. --user-data-dir set to a temporary /dev/shm directory, plugins disabled, client side phishing callbacks disabled, etc.).

 As mentioned previously `x` allows you to manually run commands inside of a selected namespaced ovpn, but please read `C-h f ovpn-mode-async-shell-command RET` before you do, for some notes on secure use.
 It's easy to shoot yourself in the foot here by flawed shell escapes that will lead to execution outside the context of the network namespace.